 Whether you’re viewing videos, gazing at images, or reading texts, the Samsung Galaxy S10 delivers a stunning experience, thanks to its edge-to-edge AMOLED display.
 Samsung’s AMOLED technology is lauded for its optimal color accuracy and high-quality visuals.
-The S10 is a lovely phone that is undeniably slippery.
-With glass and metal as the main exterior components, the Galaxy S10 is ripe for damage.
-To keep your device pristine and prevent damage, cracks, and scratches, you should cover it with a screen protector as soon as you take it out of the box.
+The S10 is a lovely phone, but it’s slippery.
+With glass and metal as its main exterior components, the Galaxy S10 is ripe for damage.
+To keep your device pristine and prevent damage, cracks, and scratches, you should cover the edge-to-edge display with a screen protector as soon as you take it out of the box.
 Here are a few we’re happy to recommend.

 Ringke Dual Easy Screen Protector — Twin Pack